Skip to content

 Cantonese $$$$

-Two Michelin stars in the heart of the city — private dining rooms that seal more deals over abalone than any boardroom in Lujiazui.
+Two Michelin stars in central the city — private dining rooms that seal more deals over abalone than any boardroom in Lujiazui.

 Wu You Xian Shanghai Michelin xiaolongbao dim sum